Shook & Fletcher

 It also created an asbestos trust as part of a reorganization.
 This trust is called the Shook & Fletcher Asbestos Settlement Trust and was established to pay current and future victims of asbestos exposure.[3]

-If you believe you were exposed to asbestos through insulation made by Shook & Fletcher, you can file a claim with the asbestos trust; however, these trusts can be limited by time of year and amounts paid to victims.
-This means you need an experienced mesothelioma and asbestos lawyer to help you make your claim and get the compensation you deserve.
+If you believe you were exposed to asbestos through insulation made by Shook & Fletcher, you can file a claim with the asbestos trust.
+Work with an experienced mesothelioma and asbestos lawyer to help you make your claim and get the compensation you deserve.